Partial Differential Equations is All You Need for Generating Neural Architectures -- A Theory for Physical Artificial Intelligence Systems: Generating Neural Architectures

-Restricted Boltzmann Machine (RBM) was proposed by Hinton et al in 2006 \cite{Hinton2006}, which can be regarded as a generative stochastic neural network.
-In fact, the topological structure of RBM essential is the same with a full link single layer feed forward neural network, but the connecting weights and neurons are stochastic.
-So RBM can be generated with stochastic partial differential equation.
+In addition, restricted Boltzmann machine (RBM) was proposed by Hinton {\em et al}. in 2006~\cite{Hinton2006}, which can be regarded as a generative stochastic neural network.
+In fact, the topological structure of RBM is essentially the same as a full link single layer feed forward neural network where the connecting weights and neurons are stochastic.
+And RBM can be generated with stochastic partial differential equations, details are presented (see Appendices).

-When using the FEM and the FDM to discrete RDEs, we know that if using a forward difference at time $ t_{n}$ and a second-order central difference for the space derivative at position $x_{j}$ we get the recurrence equation:

-This is an explicit method for solving the one-dimensional inhomogeneous heat equation with diffusion matrix $A(x, t)$.